 Until you get up and running for a while, you are only guessing as to your actual needs.
 Many service providers will at any time during a contract period allow you the opportunity to upgrade your package if you need more space and bandwidth and special features (or downgrade your package if you need less).

-About Different File Formats for Pictures
+About Different File Formats for Pictures -- JPEG, RAW, Others

-(Just a quick note about photo file formats and file editing quality concerns.)
+(An expanded note about photo file formats and file editing quality concerns.)

-The photo manipulation software and books will point out the danger of loss of detail if you repeatedly save jpeg files while working on them.
-Jpeg is a form of file compression that loses cumulative detail with every save.
+The photo manipulation software and books will point out the danger of loss of detail if you repeatedly save JPEG files while working on them.
+JPEG is a form of file compression that loses cumulative detail with every save.
 When your objective is to produce a high resolution, high quality print or file, then such cumulative losses may be intolerable.

-Only when you want to produce the final file do you save it as a jpeg version, and at that moment introduce only one small and relatively insignificant loss.
+Only when you want to produce the final file do you save it as a JPEG version, and at that moment introduce only one small and relatively insignificant loss.

 Photo Manipulation Software